dbe/quick-connect/Readme.md

 ## Express server
 Running the server will also create an http server on port 3002.
 The index of this server will show games in html form.

+## JsonRpc service
+The express server acts as a proxy for the JsonRpc server.
+In order to access the JsonRpc server, point your client at localhost:3002/rpc

 ### Game data api
 The express server also serves game data in json at the endpoint /api/v1/games